 Some patients may be treated with a robot-assisted catheter ablation procedure called a mini-maze.

-Surgical maze procedures have a high success rate.
-About 70 to 95 percent of people are free of atrial fibrillation long term after the procedure.
-Up to 35 percent may still need medications to help control their irregular heart rhythm.
+Surgical maze procedures have a high success rate, with from 70% to 95% of people being free of atrial fibrillation long term after the procedure.
+Some people may still need medications to help control their irregular heart rhythm after the procedure.
 If your atrial fibrillation returns, you may need another catheter ablation or other treatment.